Aid-Team/Aid-ai/README.md

 The app to wrap this ai model can be found here: https://github.com/Aid-Team/Aid-app

-## Note that this project is only created for educational purposes and this is not 100% reliable shouldn't be used for actual medical advice.
+## Note that this project is only created for educational purposes and this is not 100% reliable and shouldn't be used for actual medical advice.
 It only serves as a prototype to show the possibilities of ai

 # LICENSE